What are mitochondria?

 - Adult:

-Normal laboratory values of parameters relevant for mitochondrial function:
+Normal laboratory values for parameters relevant to mitochondrial function:

 |